usagene/ImageSpriteBuilder/readme.md

 ## Setup
 1. Install GraphicsMagick from http://www.graphicsmagick.org/
-2. Open command prompt from the root folder
+2. Open command prompt from the folder contains build.js
 3. Run 'npm install' to resolve all the package dependencies

 ## File organization